jhony-24/fly-css/README.md

 # <p align="center"> Fly-JSS </p>

-Optimized library to create "Atomic CSS in JS" inspired in **Stylex** at Facebook.
+Optimized library to create "Atomic CSS in JS" inspired in **Stylex** at Facebook to prevent duplication of class names.

 ## Installation